-Depending on the fair value on the reporting date, (previous year: € 0.4 million) as other assets and of derivative financial instruments are included under € 0.6 million (previous year: € 1.2 million) as other other assets (if fair value is positive) or other liabilities liabilities as part of its cash flow hedges. (if fair value is negative).
+Depending on the fair value on the reporting date, derivative financial instruments are included under other assets (if fair value is positive) or other liabilities (if fair value is negative).

 The Group's risk management policy was to hedge up to 60 percent of the net cash flow expected over the following 12 months on a continuous basis in key currencies from the B. Braun Group's ordinary business operations.
 In December 2019, it was decided not to continue to pursue this hedging strategy.
 The layered hedging of expected and not yet recognized receivables and payables in the Group's key currencies that it had previously implemented was only continued in isolated instances until June 2023.
 This is why the Group has yet to designate forward foreign exchange contracts to hedge highly probable future foreign currency receipts and payments not in the functional currency, which are expected in the future: